xpack/arm-linux-files/README.md

 $ sudo apt install -y screen
 ```

-Now it is possible to login as the new user.
+Now it is also possible to remotely login as the new user.

 ```console
 $ ssh ilg@ilg-xbb-linux.local -p 30064